East Bend Animal Hospital

 • Usually follows severe injury or extreme fright

-• Keep animal restrained, warm and quiet
+• Keep animals restrained, warm, and quiet

 • Transport immediately to a veterinarian

-What to do if you animal is not breathing
+What to do if you animal is not breathing?

 • If possible, have another person call the veterinarian while you help your pet